Nico2456/IT-Projects-Networking-Automation/small-office-vlan-router-on-a-stick/automation/README.md

 ![automation setup](automation-gns3sim-setups.png)

 ## Configure topology and run simulation
 The switches used are not SSH-enabled, hence only routers can interact with the automation data pipeline.
 Router image used is Cisco 3725, which is imported from online sources.
+On the upper right panel, the router's Telnet/SSH address is 127.0.0.1:5000
 ![automation topology](automation-gns3sim-topology.png)

 ## Run automation codes
-Map the telnet address of router R1 in `inventory.yaml`.
+After running the GNS3 sim, map the telnet address of router R1 in `inventory.yaml`.
 Via a terminal, run the automation.py script
 ```python
 python3 automation.py
 ```
+VOILA